 Social media is a two-way conversation, and not participating may be costing you engagement that can help build your list of clients and your reputation.
-Law firms and legal professionals alike should embrace technology and use social networks to their advantages.
-Here’s how it can be a career game changer.
+Law firms and legal professionals alike should embrace technology and use social networks to their advantage.
+Here’s how it can be a career game-changer.

 Build Your Personal Brand

 Putting a face to your name and sharing your legal expertise takes effort, but goes a long way to establishing and enhancing your personal brand.
 Share your knowledge, insights and expertise in your specific area of practice to build your network and followership.
 Doing so helps build credibility and trust with your audience, both of which are crucial to business development.
 Above all, keep in mind that social media is all about engagement – you need to listen as much as you speak.

 Become a Subject Matter Expert

 Above and beyond creating and sharing your own content, curating news about your industry and your area of practice can also help you brand yourself as a subject matter expert.
 When you find and share the most relevant and timely news about your industry, people will start to recognize the quality of your research and the content you share, and this will work in favor for you and your law firm.
 You’ll be seen as experts – and people want to hire experts to represent them.

 Even if your law firm is established and you may not be looking for walk-in clients, you can still use social networking to your advantage by tapping into your existing legal network.
 By connecting with other thought leaders in your practice area and relevant industries, you’ll be able to get referrals from credible sources when these leaders know someone in need.
 Simply by engaging in conversations in the right online social groups, you can connect with the right sources for referrals.

 If you are looking for walk-in clients, then amassing followers is a great way to build trusting relationships in the hopes of getting a call for legal advice one day.